openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 Studio to verify that the structure is as you intended.

-For more information about working with your course's XML files, including information about terminology, see the `edX XML Tutorial <http://edx.readthedoc s.org/projects/devdata/en/latest/course_data_formats/course_xml.html>`_.
+For more information about working with your course's XML files, including information about terminology, see the `EdX Open Learning XML Guide <https://edx.readthedocs.org/projects/edx-open-learning-xml/en/latest/>`_.

 The following examples show the XML used to create the unit and components shown in Studio above.